conda/conda/docs/source/index.rst

 =====

-The `conda` command is the primary interface for managing `Anaconda <http://docs.continuum.io/anaconda/index.html>`_ installations.
-It can query and search the Anaconda package index and current Anaconda installation, create new Anaconda environments, and install and update packages into existing Anaconda environments.
+The `conda` command is the primary interface for managing `Anaconda
+<http://docs.continuum.io/anaconda/index.html>`_ installations.
+It can query
+and search the Anaconda package index and current Anaconda installation, create new conda environments, and install and update packages into existing conda environments.

 Installation